By Aly Sterling, founder and president of Aly Sterling Philanthropy

 Let’s take a look at these in more depth and see how they can help nonprofits run smoothly and more successfully.

-Software designed for constituent relationship management (CRM)is one of the most vital tools a nonprofit can use for data management.
+Software designed for constituent relationship management (CRM) is one of the most vital tools a nonprofit can use for data management.
 While this software isn’t necessarily a new trend for nonprofits, it’s one of the most important pieces of technology used by organizations to effectively and strategically manage fundraising.

-According to the Double the Donation nonprofit CRM guide, CRM software allows nonprofits to:
+CRM software allows nonprofits to:

 - Better organize their data.
 All donor data is clearly organized according to the nonprofit’s preferences and can be easily filtered to show the nonprofit team exactly what they need to know.